Plant stem cells suggest great potential for the anti-aging cosmetics market.

 What are stem cells?

 Stem cells are found in plant and animal organisms.
-They differ from other cells by their abilities to continuously multiply and grow, and by their role in the growth and repair of damaged tissues.
+They differ from other cells by their abilities to continuously multiply and grow and their role in the growth and repair of damaged tissues.

-For cosmetic purposes, plant stem cells are reproduced in vitro (in glass in a lab).
+Plant stem cells are reproduced in vitro (in glass in a lab) for cosmetic purposes.
 Technicians select the plant part, cut the plant and move stem cells to plates.
-These cells then grow in a liquid environment and in controlled conditions.
-This produces stem cell extracts that are safe for the human body, environmentally friendly and, importantly, do not interfere with the natural habitats of plants.
+These cells then grow in a liquid environment and controlled conditions.
+This produces stem cell extracts that are safe for the human body, environmentally friendly and significantly do not interfere with the natural habitats of plants.

-Plant stem cells are extremely sensitive to light and temperature.
-In cosmetic products, stem cells are used in the form of oil-soluble and water-soluble extracts, powdered extracts or suspensions.
+Plant stem cells are susceptible to light and temperature.
+In cosmetic products, stem cells are used as oil-soluble and water-soluble extracts, powdered extracts or suspensions.

 What do plant stem cell extracts do in cosmetics?

-Plant stem cell extracts contribute to a number of cosmetic effects, such as:
+Plant stem cell extracts contribute to several cosmetic effects, such as:

 extending the life of the connective tissue cells that produce the structural framework for skin and muscle